rheradio/bdd4va/README.md

 ### feature_probabilities(bdd_file)
     Computes the probability each model feature has to be included in a valid product.
-    That is, for every feature it returns the number of valid products with the feature activated divided by the total number of valid products (a product is valid if it satisfies all model constraints).
+    That is, for every feature, it returns the number of valid products with the feature activated divided by the total number of valid products (a product is valid if it satisfies all model constraints).
     :param bdd_file: dddmp file that stores a configuration model's BDD encoding.
     :return: A dictionary with the format {feature_1: feature_1_probability, feature_2: feature_2_probability, ...}